U.S. DEPARTMENT OF THE INTERIOR

 BUREAU OF LAND MANAGEMENT NEWS RELEASE

-The Montana/Dakotas Bureau of Land Management is seeking public nominations for 17 open positions on its three Resource Advisory Councils, which advise the BLM on public land issues.
-Nominations are due March 14, 2013.
+The Bureau of Land Management is seeking public nominations for open positions on its 29 Resource Advisory Councils (RACs), which advise the BLM on public land issues.
+As published in a notice in the Federal Register today, the BLM will consider nominations for 45 days, until March 27.

-The BLM’s RACs, composed of citizens chosen for their expertise in natural resource issues, help the Bureau carry out its stewardship of more than 245 million acres of public lands.
-The Bureau, which manages more land than any other federal agency, has 29 RACs across the West, where most BLM-managed land is located.
-Each RAC consists of 10-15 members with an interest or expertise in public land management, including such individuals as conservationists, ranchers, outdoor recreationists, state and local government officials, Tribal officials, and academics.
+The BLM’s RACs, composed of citizens chosen for their expertise in natural resource issues, help the Bureau carry out its stewardship of 245 million acres of public lands.
+The Bureau, which manages more land than any other Federal agency, has 29 RACs across the West, where most BLM-managed land is located.
+Each RAC consists of 10 to 15 members with an interest or expertise in public land management, including such individuals as conservationists, ranchers, outdoor recreationists, state and local government officials, Tribal officials, and academics.
 The diverse membership of each RAC helps ensure that BLM land managers get the varying perspectives they need to achieve their mission, which is to manage the public lands for multiple uses.

 Each of the 29 RACs has different positions open in the following categories: